-- 6.45.
-National Highways: No objection subject to a condition regarding a Construction Management Plan being attached to any planning consent. - 6.46.
-South Downs National Park Authority: No objection but make the following comments:
+6.45.
+National Highways: No objection subject to a condition regarding a Construction Management Plan being attached to any planning consent.

-Development within the setting of a national park should be sensitively located and designed to avoid or minimise adverse impact.
+- 6.46.
+South Downs National Park Authority: No objection but make the following comments: - Development within the setting of a national park should be sensitively located and designed to avoid or minimise adverse impact. - 6.47.

-- 6.47.
 The site and proposals provide opportunities for much greater improvements to biodiversity, green infrastructure and networks.
 As an example the site has much greater scope for sustainable urban drainage and water re-use, the landscaping proposals could be improved to provide a better network of green infrastructure and habitat and produce better linkages through the site. - 6.48.
 Particular concern is raised with the lack of information or a clear lighting strategy and the potential need for flood lights to serve the 3G pitch and recreation areas, for which there is little detail.
-The South Downs Landscape Character Assessment also identifies the adjacent character area as being particularly susceptible to further light pollution from the urban fringes outside the National Park.
+The South Downs Landscape Character Assessment also identifies the adjacent character area as being particularly susceptible to further light pollution from the urban fringes outside the National Park. - 6.49.

-- 6.49.
 If minded to approve the application, the SDNPA recommend that full details of any external lighting (both during and after the construction period) are secured by an appropriate planning condition with the intention of limiting light pollution and disturbance to wildlife. - 6.50.
-Southern Water: No comments received. - 6.51.
+Southern Water: No objection subject to conditions relating to the following: - The final drainage design will be shared and require approval from Southern Water. - Should piling be required, a Piling Risk Assessment will be shared and require approval from Southern Water. - A Hydrogeological Risk Assessment will be completed and concluded mitigations will feed into the CEMP or similar.
+These documents will be shared and require approval from Southern Water. - 6.51.
 Sport England: No objection subject to conditions relating to the following: - Full details of the design and layout of the 3G pitch - Certification that the Artificial Grass Pitch has met FIFA Quality Concept for - Football Turf FIFA Quality or equivalent International Artificial Turf Standard (IMS) and confirmation that the facility has been registered on the Football Association's Register of Football Turf Pitches - A Management and Maintenance Scheme for the 3G pitches. - 6.52.
-Further comments were received following the receipt of floodlighting details for the 3G pitches: - The additional lighting detail submitted meets the required FA standards and therefore, Sport England, the County FA and the Football Foundation remain supportive of the proposal. - 6.53.
+Further comments were received following the receipt of floodlighting details for the 3G pitches: The additional lighting detail submitted meets the required FA standards and therefore, Sport England, the County FA and the Football Foundation remain supportive of the proposal. - 6.53.
 Sussex Police: No objection.